Frequently asked questions

 The individual record

 Each individual of the family tree has an individual record.
-It contains all the information about that individual which are presented in different tabs: Facts and events, Families, Sources, Notes, Stories, Album, Google Maps, Interactive tree.
+It contains all the information about that individual which are presented in different tabs: Facts and events, Families, Sources, Notes, Stories, Album, Interactive tree.
 Some of these tabs are hidden to visitors.
 I'll explain each of these tabs later.
 For now, let's focus on Facts and events tab.
 This is the one that appears by default when you arrive on the page of an individual.

 (Note that I've truncated the height of the page below because it was too long for this document.)